-How one smells says a hell of a lot about who one is, especially in a world where first impressions now mean everything.
+How one smells says a lot about who one is, especially in a world where first impressions mean everything.
 Some people will choose a different scent every time they purchase a new bottle, some may like to stick to a particular label, and there are even those who choose one fragrance forever – a scent they feel defines them as a person.

-So, either way, if you’re after a truly unique scent that will have people u-turning just to grab another pleasurable whiff, then check out our best men’s fragrances guide – from us to you.
-You won’t smell bullshit on us.
+So if you’re after a truly unique scent that will have people u-turning just to grab another pleasurable whiff, then check out the best cologne for men below.

 What kind of cologne should I wear for a night out?

 Which lasts longer, cologne or perfume?

 What is the best smelling cologne for men?

 The best style of cologne for a night out is something with a seductive dark tobacco and woody scent.
 Fresher fragrances are better for use during the day.

 Perfume lasts about three times longer than cologne.
 This is because perfumes contain a higher concentration of oils, around 20 to 30 per cent, compared to cologne’s two to four per cent.